 In a Nutshell

 Embracing these tips and tactics can help accelerate your career from individual contributor to supply chain leader.
-For more advice and tips on furthering your career in supply chain management, we’ve got a great resource on how to advance to a supply chain leader which you can access below!
+If you want to grow within your company, it’s also a good idea to study up on common first round interview questions so you can be prepared to wow your next supervisor.
+For more advice and tips on furthering your career in supply chain management, we’ve got a great resource on how to advance to a supply chain leader which you can access below! [activecampaign form=23]